pauld-splunk/gcp_dashboards/README.md

 # GCP Dashboards v1.0

-# Splunk Dashboard Templae for GCP
+# Splunk Dashboard Template for GCP

 This Splunk app contains a few SimpleXML dashboards for use with the Splunk Add-on for GCP or Cloud Functions.